 04 of 07

 Pros: Can become quite tame with regular handling.
-They are social so should be kept in pairs/groups, but, even if they are not handled much, they like to play and interact so are fun to watch.
+They are social so they should be kept in pairs/groups, but, even if they are not handled much, they like to play and interact so they are fun to watch.
 They are also more active during the day than other rodents (going through several sleep/wake cycles over 24 hours rather than sleeping all day or night).

 Cons: They can take some patience to tame.
 Care must also be taken that a child never grabs a gerbil by the tail.Continue to 5 of 7 below.